[Fix] The application was unable to start correctly (0xc0000005)

 2. After downloading the executable, run it on your computer and let it install.

-3. Accept the License Agreement terms and click on “Next”.
+3. Accept the License Agreement terms and click on ‘Next’.

 Accepting the User Agreement

-4. Select “Full Scan” and click on “Next”.
+4. Select “Full Scan” and click on “Next.

 Initiating the Full Scan

-13. Install Missing Drivers
+13. Install missing drivers.

-It is possible in some situations that your device is missing certain drivers due to which this particular issue is being triggered on your computer.
-Therefore, we will be checking for any missing drivers and then we will check to see if the error is fixed.
-In order to do this, follow the guide below.
+It is possible that in some situations, your device may be missing certain drivers, which could trigger this particular issue on your computer.
+Therefore, we will check for any missing drivers and then verify whether the error is fixed.
+To do this, please follow the guide below.

 1. Download Driver Easy on your computer.